• Skip to primary navigation

 Then, place the dish in the oven and bake for 25 to 30 minutes, or until the internal temp reaches 165°F (73°C).

 Dauphinoise potatoes and potatoes au gratin are very similar baked potato side dishes!
-The big difference is that dauphinoise potatoes are baked from raw, and potatoes au gratin usually uses pre-cooked potatoes.
-As well, potatoes au gratin sometimes uses cheddar cheese and dauphinoise potatoes typically use a Swiss cheese like Gruyere (if adding any cheese at all).
+The big difference is that dauphinoise potatoes are baked raw, and potatoes au gratin usually uses pre-cooked potatoes.
+As well, potatoes au gratin sometimes uses cheddar cheese and dauphinoise potatoes typically use Swiss cheese like Gruyere (if adding any cheese at all).

 What is Gruyere Cheese?